 Supplied air and air purifying respirators will be used depending on the emergency.
 Appropriate respiratory protection will be selected by the Incident commander or the Safety Officer.

-Penn may provide disposable N95 respirators filtering respirators at no charge to employees for voluntary use for the following work processes:
+Penn may provide disposable N95 filtering respirators at no charge to employees for voluntary use for the following work processes:

-The Program Administrator shall authorize voluntary use of respiratory protective equipment as requested by all other Penn employees on a case-by case basis, depending on specific workplace conditions and the results of the medical evaluations.
+The Program Administrator shall authorize voluntary use of respiratory protective equipment as requested by all other Penn employees on a case-by-case basis, depending on specific workplace conditions and the results of the medical evaluations.

 Medical evaluations are provided by a physician, or other licensed healthcare professional (PLHCP) at one of the following locations (where most workers compensation medical services are provided):